Stop Your Dog From Barking With A No Bark Dog Collar

 Several variations of no-bark collars exist on the market, most of which have multiple levels of stimulation based on how quickly the dog learns.
 So, if the dog doesn’t stop, the collar will continue to provide increasing levels of shock until the dog learns.

-These are engaged in a manner which allows the dog to learn and recover, but the question is: How safe are these no-bark collars?
-Even if there’s no evidence of physical damage, are our dogs suffering unnecessary stress and anxiety through their use?
+These are engaged in a manner that allows the dog to learn and recover, but the question is: How safe are these no-bark collars?
+Even if there’s no evidence of physical damage, are our dogs suffering unnecessary stress and anxiety through the use of dog bark collars?

 Are No-Bark Dog Collars Safe?

-We can’t help but wonder how this is restraining some of dogs’ natural functions or causing undue stress and anxiety.
-Furthermore, consider the fact that in Europe shock collars are illegal.
+We can’t help but wonder how this is restraining some of the dogs’ natural functions or causing undue stress and anxiety.
+Furthermore, consider the fact that in Europe, shock collars are illegal.

 The Psychological Impact Of No-Bark Dog Collars

-Some studies suggest that the electric current from the shock collars for dogs results in aggression, stress or persistent anxiety.
-How severe the effects of the no-bark collar actually depend on the trainer and the environment in which the collar is used.
+Some studies suggest that the electric current from the shock collars for dogs results in aggression, stress, or persistent anxiety.
+How severe the effects of the no-bark collar actually depends on the trainer and the environment in which the collar is used.

 What does this mean?
 Schilder and Borg conclude that, while they have not proven that the long-term welfare of the shocked dogs is affected, it is clearly under serious threat.